Fujitsu global service desk

 The current ticket management system lacked the integration means to track the ticket management process between the centres, forcing the company to search for an external solution.

 The Group considered Software AG WEBMETHODS integration solution, but it was too costly and unable to adapt to the evolving integration needs of the centres.
 GSD selected a cloud-based solution from RunMyProcess, because of its innovative approach, flexibility, easy integration with other applications and cost control.
-“Cloud-based integration was something new and interesting in both the financial and the technical aspects,” said Noel Butcher, product director for Fujitsu global service management tooling, confirmed.
+“Cloud-based integration was something new and interesting in both the financial and the technical aspects,” said Noel Butcher, product director for Fujitsu global service management tooling.

 The solution was developed and implemented into the first test centres, which were the U.S and U.K, in just two months.
 Today, the application is fully integrated into the existing service management systems with no visible change to the user interface since its introduction.